MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-app-service-on-linux-03.md

     ![VS Code message with the URL for for your App Service](media/deploy-azure/url-for-your-new-app-service-and-resource-group-and-plan.png)

-1. To confirm that the App Service is running properly, expand your subscription in the **Azure: App Service** explorer, right-click the App Service name, and select **Browse website**:
+1. To confirm that the App Service is running properly, expand your subscription in the **Azure: App Service** explorer, right-click the App Service name, and select **Browse Website**:

     ![Browse Website command on an App Service in the App Service explorer](media/deploy-azure/select-command-to-browse-website-in-app-service.png)